MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-Utility/getEntityMetadata.md

 <tr>
 <td>AutoRouteToOwnerQueue</td>
 <td>Boolean</td>
-<td>Indicates whether to automatically move records to the owner’s default queue when a record of this type is created or assigned. </td>
+<td>Indicates whether to automatically move records to the owner's default queue when a record of this type is created or assigned. </td>
 </tr>

 <tr>